Johnathan Thurston: 2018

 Thurston returned to the Cowboys at the beginning of the new season, finally playing his 300th match in Round 1 against the Cronulla-Sutherland Sharks after missing the back end of the 2017 season.
 Given their Grand Final appearance in 2017 and Thurston's retirement from representative football, the Cowboys were tipped to have another tilt at the finals and potentially another Grand Final, however they fell well short, finishing 13th overall & failing to qualify for the finals.

 Thurston played his final game against the Gold Coast Titans, producing a masterclass in a tightly contested game that the Cowboys eventually won 30–26.

+Post playing

+In 2018, Thurston retired from playing rugby league, and founded and launched the Johnathan Thurston Academy (JTAcademy) of which is he now the Managing Director.
+The JTAcademy provides a forum which encourages Australian youths to access the educational and vocational resources needed to secure meaningful employment.

+In August 2024, the National Rugby League announced that Thurston was an inductee into the National Rugby League Hall of Fame.
+Thurston, who was ascribed Hall of Fame number 121, was amongst eleven male players in the 2024 Class.

+In April 2025, Thurston was involved in a heated verbal altercation with Sydney Roosters forward Spencer Leniu in where Leniu swore at the ex NRL player turned commentator after the Roosters round six match against the Broncos.
+Leniu has since stated that he didn't want to speak with Thurston after the match and he was approached twice by Thurston.